 - lead poisoining

 Evaluation helps to understand if and where cognitive dysfunction exists.
 For example, a reading disorder may be due to problems in visuoperception, attention or specific areas of language functioning.
-And many children who appear to have ADHD are misbehaving for other reasons that are not necessarily obvious and therefore they are misdiagnosed.
+In many children who appear to have ADHD are misbehaving for other reasons that are not necessarily obvious and therefore they are misdiagnosed.
 Proper diagnosis and profiling of the brain-behavior relationship is a necessity before the problem can be properly addressed.